Chilled Water LoopSystem

 The measurement locations for a primary-flow and a primary-secondary flow are shown in Figure 2.

 Figure 2.
-Chilled water loop system measurement points.
+Chilled water loop measurement locations.

 Further Reading